MohanadOdema/EnergyShield/Documentation/README.md

 ## 0. Terminology

-This repeatability artifact uses [Docker](https://docker.com).
+This repeatability artifact uses [Docker](https://docs.docker.com/engine/).
 We will use the following terminology throughout:

 * The **HOST** will refer to the system running Docker (e.g. your laptop).
 * The **CONTAINER** will refer to the "virtualized" system created by Docker (this is where the code from the artifact is run).

-Commands meant to be executed inside the host or container will be prefixed with one of the respective comments:
+Commands meant to be executed from a shell on the host or the container will be prefixed with one of the following comments, respectively:

 ```Bash
 # <<< HOST COMMANDS >>>